DSO calculation

 Calculate your DSO

-The roll back method
+The rollback method

-• Your Cash Collection Software available for all sizes of companies
+• Your Cash Collection Software for B2B

 The DSO in My DSO Manager